WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 Observation and SwiftData.

-The idea behind "progressive control in macro expansion" is quite simple: if there are no conflicts happen, then the programmer shall not pay any effort to workaround them by using conflict-resolving mechanisms.
+The idea behind "progressive control in macro expansion" is quite simple: if there are no conflicts, then the programmer shall not make any effort to workaround them by using conflict-resolving mechanisms.
 Or, there must be tools that allow the programmer to resolve the conflicts with minimal effort.

 ### Maximize the Probability of the Lucky Case